HudsonAlpha/synergy/projects/python/README.md

 Single HPE Synergy frame with ImageStreamer module and at least one available node
 Image Streamer Deployment Plan and Golden Image (see docs)
-OneView template defined for the desired use case(s) (named "Docker CentOS 7.3", "OpenStack all-in-one", and "Openstack Compute")
+OneView template defined for the desired use case(s) (named "Docker CentOS 7.4", "Docker Fedora 27", "OpenStack all-in-one", and "Openstack Compute")
 Orchestration server with Python >= 3.4 and Python library for HPE OneView installed (https://github.com/HewlettPackard/python-hpOneView)
 Hashicorp Consul cluster with at least 1 server
 DataDog Account (optional, if DataDog plan script is used)

 ## Configure orchestration node

-Server running CentOS 7.3 OS
+Server running CentOS 7.4 OS
 Must have network connectivity to HPE Synergy Composer IP
 Install python >= 3.4
 Install python-hpOneView per https://github.com/HewlettPackard/python-hpOneView